 AM: Luang Prabang City Tour – PM: Pak Ou CavesDay 2

-You then continue touring the ancient town of Luang Prabang with ascending Phousi Hill to admire the panoramic view over the city.
+You’ll then continue touring the ancient town of Luang Prabang with ascending Phousi Hill to admire the panoramic view over the city.
 Then continue with a visit to the beautiful Wat Mai, and the nearby Royal Palace Museum, which hosts a range of interesting artifacts.
-Next stop is the magnificent Wat Xiengthong with its roofs sweeping low to the ground, which represents classical Laotian architecture.
+Next stop will be the magnificent Wat Xiengthong with its roofs sweeping low to the ground, which represents classical Laotian architecture.
 Lunch is served in Tamarind Restaurant

 En route, we’ll pass typical Lao villages and slender canoes bobbing on the shore.
 Before we return to the city, we will stop at Ban Xanghai village to see how Lao traditional rice whiskey is distilled.
 Adventurous guests are free to try a sample.

 Transfer back to your hotel in the late afternoon.